 “We hold those who are on the tightest of schedules in reverence; the busier you are, the higher your status as a human being.” – Ruby Wax, Sane New World: Taming the Mind –

 Contrary to common belief, busyness is not a virtue.
-Overwork, and the accompanying stress and exhaustion can make us less productive, disorganized and emotionally depleted.
+Overwork and the accompanying stress and exhaustion can make us less productive, disorganized, and emotionally depleted.
 Self-care habits can reduce the toxic effects of stress by improving our mood and boosting our energy and confidence levels.
-This is what we need to remind ourselves when the excuse gremlin tries to sabotage our wellbeing plans!
+This is what we need to remind ourselves of when the excuse gremlin tries to sabotage our wellbeing plans!

 Life has a habit of getting in the way of yoga

 I never tire of students telling me how good they feel after a class.
 This happens most frequently when they return to yoga after a hiatus of a few weeks or months.
 There is a renewed impetus to attend regular classes, to go on a retreat, or to begin a self-led practice.
 The buzz is tangible, yet the momentum can be lost when the bar is raised too high.